What are the key differences between QA and QC?

 In a nutshell, we can say that QA (Quality Assurance) is the prevention of defects, while QC (Quality Control) is their detection.

-If you have any query regarding the same, or would like to share your feedback, we are open to discuss!!
+If you have any queries regarding the same or would like to share your feedback, we are open to discussing it!!